awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks-outpost.md

 1. In the left navigation pane, choose Amazon EKS **Clusters**\.

 1. If your cluster has any node groups or Fargate profiles, you must delete them before you can delete the cluster\.
-For more information, see [Deleting a managed node group](delete-managed-node-group.md) and [Deleting a Fargate profile](fargate-profile.md#delete-fargate-profile)\.
+For more information, see [Delete an Amazon EKS managed node group](delete-managed-node-group.md) and [Deleting a Fargate profile](fargate-profile.md#delete-fargate-profile)\.

 1. On the **Clusters** page, choose the cluster that you want to delete and choose **Delete**\.